Predictive complexity of quantum subsystems: Introduction

-Our construction can be seen as a quantum extension and followup to predictive state analyses of classical spin systems \cite{PhysRevE.55.R1239, 2003PhRvE..67e1104F, 2015arXiv151008954V}, cellular automata \cite{2004PhRvL..93k8701S}, various spatio-temporal dynamical systems \cite{2012arXiv1211.3760G, rupe2019disco} and to optimal quantum models of stochastic systems \cite{2012NatCo...3..762G, 2018PhRvL.120x0502B, 2018PhRvX...8a1025A, 2020PhRvL.125b0601L, 2020PhRvL.125z0501E}.
-It is similar in spirit to using the statistical complexity to analyze the distribution of measurement outcomes of a quantum system \cite{2022JSP...187....4S}, but we do not involve measurement distributions of any particular observable.
+Our definitions can be seen as quantum extensions of predictive state analyses of classical spin systems \cite{PhysRevE.55.R1239, 2003PhRvE..67e1104F, e19050214, e24091282}, cellular automata \cite{2004PhRvL..93k8701S}, various spatio-temporal dynamical systems \cite{2012arXiv1211.3760G, rupe2019disco} and to optimal quantum models of stochastic systems \cite{2012NatCo...3..762G, 2018PhRvL.120x0502B, 2018PhRvX...8a1025A, 2020PhRvL.125b0601L, 2020PhRvL.125z0501E, PhysRevA.99.062110}.
+It is similar in spirit to using the statistical complexity to analyze the distribution of measurement outcomes quantum systems \cite{2022JSP...187....4S, 2023JSP...190..106V, 2023arXiv230300162G}, and this study of the Heisenberg and other models \cite{2022Entrp..24.1161C}, but we do not involve measurement distributions of any particular observable nor, again, do we rely on the choice of a reference state.

-We note that several other quantities called ``statistical complexity" and ``structural complexity" have been applied to quantum and spin systems \cite{2009JMP....50l3528L, 2022PhRvA.105f2431B, 2020PNAS..11730241B, 2022npjQI...8...41S}.
-These are defined differently to the complexity we define here, but would be interesting to investigate further.
+Several other quantities called ``complexity" have been applied to quantum and spin systems \cite{2009JMP....50l3528L, 2022PhRvA.105f2431B, 2020PNAS..11730241B, 2022npjQI...8...41S, 2022PhRvB.106c5143M}.
+These are defined differently to the complexity we define here, but relations between these would be interesting to investigate further.